 What is the Nerd Nite format?

-Nerd Nite generally opens doors a half hour before presentations begin, so attendees can start rolling in, eating, drinking.
-The Nite begins with the San Diego Boss (Lauren Chen) greeting the crowd, giving shoutouts, etc. Then we have three presentations, the final two separated by a 20 minute break while trivia is tallied and prizes distributed.
+Nerd Nite generally opens doors a half hour before presentations begin, so attendees can start rolling in, eating, and drinking.
+The Nite begins with the bosses greeting the crowd, giving shoutouts, etc. Then we have three presentations, with a 20 minute break in between, trivia, and prizes.

 Who is the Nerd Nite San Diego Boss?

 Our current home is Kensington Club at 4079 Adams Ave.
 It is held every other month, with special events popping up here and there.
 Doors are typically at 6:30pm and the show rolls 7 to 9:30pm-ish.

 What do I get to do as a presenter?

 Pretty much anything.
 From PowerPoint to opera and swordfighting, we’ve seen it.
 We give you a stage, an audience, some booze, and the audio/visual support you need.
 You provide the nerdy awesome.
 The parameters are:

 We ask that you share your slides ahead of the event for smooth transition between speakers.
 Please let us know if you have any special requirement ahead of time, and if you’re going to be using audio / video.

 Have fun.
 Get tipsy – it’s on us!